IBM/cloudpakfordata-telco-churn-workshop/workshop/watson-knowledge-catalog-user/README.md

 ![Discovery expand MORTGAGE_APPLICANT table](../.gitbook/assets/images/wkc-user/wkc-user-mortgage-discovery-details.png)

 You are presented with a Quality score for each column analyzed.
-The quality looks satisfactory and meets the quality standard thresholds and the data classes and business terms are accurately as-signed and complete.
+The quality looks satisfactory and meets the quality standard thresholds and the data classes and business terms are accurately assigned and complete.
 This is important to ensure the data is autonomously protected and that the governance artifacts are related to data assets they apply to.

 * Scroll down to see the remaining columns.

 * Click on the IBM Cloud Pak for Data title, or the (☰) hamburger menu -> `Home`, to get ready for the next section.